 The high level of design skill is equally unexpected for an undergraduate publication.
 In fact, Ko remarked that one of the original reasons for entering the Spring 2017 issue of Kodon into the competition was hope of recognition for the amount of work and resources that are poured into the journal.

-“The quality was unusually high, school invests a lot in it, we train a lot of students to work on the staff and it wasn’t really getting to a wider audience or getting recognized outside of the immediate Wheaton community…. [and so through the AWP competition,] it was really great to be recognized in our first go.”
+“The quality was unusually high, school invests a lot in it, we train a lot of students to work on the staff and it wasn’t really getting to a wider audience or getting recognized outside of the immediate Wheaton community…. it was really great to be recognized in our first go.”

 However, for Kodon, the printing price is kept low because the printer sees printing Kodon as part of their ministry.
 This special connection speaks volumes about the community- bridging impact of Kodon’s work, as it attempts to display thought-provoking art and writing in a God-honoring and beautiful way.